Hyde-hp/Hyde-hp/README.md

 MexUsa = Mexico (top) America (bottom) no switch!

 I love MexUsa so much!!!, if you don't like it, just DNI me!!
-Don't try to piss me off, I don't mind cursing at you.
+Don't try to piss me off,

-MÀY ĐỤC SHIP TAO, TAO ĐỤC DÁI CHẾT CON MẸ MÀY (Translate it) If you don't like my ship then get lost, I don't give a fuck, Touch my ship and I'll punch the hell out of you.
+MÀY ĐỤC SHIP TAO, TAO ĐỤC DÁI CHẾT CON MẸ MÀY (Translate it)

+If you don't like my ship then get lost, I don't give a fuck, Touch my ship and I'll punch the hell out of you.

 If you want to pick a fight with me, go to my Facebook page, and I'll show you what a country with the most toxic social media is like.